-In the years before 1782, when the Purple Heart’s predecessor was first created, most military awards were only given to officers who had secured grand victories in battle.
+In the years before 1782, when the Purple Heart’s predecessor, the Badge of Military Merit, was first created, most military awards were only given to officers who had secured grand victories in battle.

-3. Today’s Purple Heart
+3. Today’s Purple Heart Medal and Eligibility

 Thanks to Army Gen. Douglas MacArthur, the Purple Heart officially received its modern-day look and name in 1932.

 4. Who Received the First Purple Heart in U.S. History?

 During the Revolutionary War, Continental Army soldiers William Brown and Elijah Churchill were the first soldiers to receive the Badge of Military Merit, the predecessor to the Purple Heart.
-Brown was most likely bestowed the honor for his service during the Siege of Yorktown, while Churchill was recognized for his gallantry at a battle near Fort St. George on Long Island.
+William was most likely bestowed the honor for his service during the Siege of Yorktown, while Elijah was recognized for his gallantry at a battle near Fort St. George on Long Island, New York.

 The first service member to receive the modern-day Purple Heart was Army Gen. Douglas MacArthur for his service in the Pacific theater (specifically in the Philippines) during World War II.

-5. Famous Recipients
+5. Famous Purple Heart Recipients

 Although each Purple Heart recipient deserves widespread recognition, a handful of honorees standout as household names, such as the legendary Lewis Burwell “Chesty” Puller.

 In 1942, Army Lt.
 Annie G. Fox became the first woman to receive a Purple Heart for her heroic actions during the Japanese attack on Pearl Harbor in 1941.
-Fox, who was serving as the chief nurse at Hickam Field, Hawaii, remained calm throughout the attack on Pearl Harbor and her hospital, and successfully directed hospital staff to tend to the wounded as they came in from harbor.
+Annie, who was serving as the chief nurse at Hickam Field, Hawaii, remained calm throughout the attack on Pearl Harbor and her hospital, and successfully directed hospital staff to tend to the wounded as they came in from the harbor.

 While she wasn’t the first woman to receive the Purple Heart, Cordelia “Betty” Cook was the first woman to receive both the Purple Heart and the Bronze Star.
-In 1943, Cook, who served as a combat nurse during World War II, sustained shrapnel wounds while working at a field hospital on the Italian front.
-Despite her injuries, Cook continued to work and was later commended with both awards for her heroic actions.
+In 1943, Cordelia, who served as a combat nurse during World War II, sustained shrapnel wounds while working at a field hospital on the Italian front.
+Despite her injuries, Cordelia continued to work and was later commended with both awards for her heroic actions.

 President John F. Kennedy is the only U.S. president with a Purple Heart.